 Understanding normal bone

 Bone is a living tissue.
 There are two main types of cells within the hard bone material.
-One type called osteoblasts make and lay down bone material.
-Another type called osteoclasts dissolve (resorb) particles of bone.
+One type, called osteoblasts, makes and lays down bone material.
+Another type, called osteoclasts, dissolves (resorbs) particles of bone.
 These cells are active throughout life.
-They work in a balanced way to make and mould bone, repair damage, and keep the bone structure correctly woven.
+They work in a balanced way to make and mould bone, repair damage and keep the bone structure correctly woven.
 There is a slow but constant turnover of bone.

 Paget's disease of bone was first described by Sir James Paget in 1877.
-(It is a different condition to Paget's disease of the breast.
-This leaflet is only about Paget's disease of bone.)
+(It is a different condition to Paget's disease of breast.)

 In Paget's disease, the bone-making process (bone turnover) becomes faster and out of control.
 Affected areas of bone form new bone material in an abnormal way.
 The newly formed bone is thicker than normal and the bone may become wider.
 However, the bone is not made properly and it is weaker than normal bone.
 This can cause deformity of the affected bone, particularly in weight-bearing bones such as the leg bones, which may bend.
 Affected bone is also more likely to break (fracture).

 The underlying cause is a problem with the osteoclast bone cells.
 In affected areas of bone there are abnormal osteoclasts which are bigger than normal and more in number.
 It is thought that these are wrongly programmed in the way they mould bone.
 More bone than normal is dissolved (resorbed) by the abnormal osteoclasts.
 As a response to this, the osteoblasts increase in activity to make new bone material.
 But this increase in bone turnover leads to badly structured areas of bone that are wrongly woven.